Icesito68/Port-Windows-11-Lge-devices/guide/English/2-install.md

 > Or if you have engineering abl_a you can instead go to fastboot and run `fastboot boot LGG8XMassStorageBoot.img`

 ### Diskpart
+> [!WARNING]
+> DO NOT ERASE ANY PARTITION WHILE IN DISKPART!!!!
+THIS WILL ERASE YOUR ENTIRE UFS!!!!
+THIS MEANS THAT YOUR DEVICE WILL BE PERMANENTLY BRICKED WITH NO SOLUTION! (except for taking the device to Xiaomi or flashing it with EDL, both of which will likely cost money)

 ```cmd
 diskpart
 ```